Fathers' rights movement by country: Spain

-Joint custody in Spanish is known as custodia compartida (shared custody).
 Recent changes in regional laws in Spain, such as in Aragon, establish joint custody as the preferred regime.
 In 2009, 84,1% gave sole custody to the mother, 5,6% to the father and 9,6% were given joint custody.
 The Father's Rights in Spain (CCPMI) is a movement supporting equal rights and obligations in the raising and the education of children after a divorce or separation.

 New Zealand

 Members of the fathers' rights movement raise awareness about the need for shared parenting in New Zealand by sponsoring an award-winning website, holding meetings, and protesting publicly from their War-4-Kids wagon.
 Fathers of New Zealand sponsors a website that offers advice to help fathers succeed in family court.

 Netherlands

 The fathers movement in the Netherlands started in the end of the 70's of the previous century after the introduction of no-fault divorce laws combined with single parent care familycourt practices putting children in single parent care of mainly mothers without any access provisions in family law to also protect and secure the care and contact of children from and with their fathers.
 During the first decade several initiatives, groups and organisations emerged and then disappeared again.
 By 1989 the "Stichting Kind en Omgangsrecht" (Dutch Foundation for Children and Access) was formed, which was renamed in 2003 into the "Stichting Vader Kennis Centrum" (Dutch Father Knowledge Centre Foundation).

 In May 2007 the Dutch father and equal parenting organisations have addressed Dutch Parliament with a Joint Manifesto to legislate for an equal parenting presumption (in Dutch: 'gelijkwaardig ouderschap') in Dutch family law.
 As a result, in the Dutch family law change of 2009 a 'Right for children to be cared for and raised by both their parents equally' was introduced by a constitutional majority vote in the Dutch Parliament in support of an equal parenting amendment that was forwarded by the Dutch Socialist Party (SP).
 However, since then the familycourt practices of giving single parent care to mainly mothers have remained largely unchanged.
 This in fact is a classic case and example of conservative familycourts and judges involved in the practice of 'legislating from the bench' by largely ignoring instead of interpreting and applying new legislation as it was adopted by the Dutch parliament in 2009.